unthunk/jquery-countdown-timer/README.md

 	autostart: true,
 	m: 1,
 	S: 30,
+	// show a message after the countdown timer once the countdown has ended
 	done: function() {
-		// show a message after the countdown time once the countdown has ended
 		$('#my-countdown').after("<p>Time's up!</p>");
 	},
+	// el and opts will refer to the element the countdown is running on and opts are the options assigned to it
 	tpl: function(el,opts) {
-		// el and opts will refer to the element the countdown is running on and opts are the options assigned to it
 		// use underscore to generate the markup to be displayed from the countdown-tpl template var template = _.template(
 			$('#countdown-tpl').html()
 		);
+		// display the template
 		$(el).html(template(opts));
 	}
 }